-In Year 7 Music, all students learn to play a woodwind or brass instrument and undertake this study in a concert band setting.
-They learn to read, notate, and analyse music notation using traditional as well as digital processes.
+In Year 7 Music, students have the opportunity to play a woodwind or brass instrument and undertake this study in a concert band setting.
+All students learn correct technique for keyboard, drumming and, guitar.
+They learn to read rhythms, the notes of stave and, apply musical elements.
 Year 7 students experience performance, composition, and music analysis, as well as respond to music in both visual and aural forms.
-The semester ends with a formal Concert Band \performance in our Mary MacKillop Auditorium.